Menstrual Cramp Relief

 - Fibroids in the uterus.
 Fibroids are noncancerous tumors that can put pressure on the uterus or cause abnormal menstruation and pain, though they often don’t cause symptoms.

 - Pelvic inflammatory disease (PID).
-PID is an infection of the uterus, fallopian tubes, or ovaries often caused by sexually transmitted bacteria that cause inflammation of the reproductive organs and pain.
+Sexually transmitted bacteria that cause inflammation of the reproductive organs and pain frequently cause PID, an infection of the uterus, fallopian tubes, or ovaries.

 Symptoms of dysmenorrhea or menstrual cramps?

 Listed below are some of the symptoms of dysmenorrhea